maxbarnas/sigkill.dk/index.md

 On this site I present [programs I have written][2], my [configuration files][3], and [minor scripts][4] that may of some amusement to others.
-I also used to [blog][5], although not any more.
+I also have a [blog][5], which I may update from time to time.
 I tend to create categories before content (curiously mirroring my interest in type theory), so parts of the site may seem skeletal.
 Please excuse my pompous introductions for folders containing naught but a five-line shell script.

 For those curious about technical details, this site is statically generated via the nifty Hakyll framework, although it used to be